helenplesko/a3web/group.md

 Completed: In Progress

-## 31. Cross Device and Browser Compatability Testing
+## 31. Cross Device and Browser Compatibility Testing

 Desc:  test the pages and responsiveness on different browsers and mobile devices.